diegojromerolopez/diegojromerolopez.github.io/content/en/post/2025-09-14-how-to-work-in-a-toxic-environment.md

 tags: ["teams", "culture"]
 ---

-# How to work in a toxic environment
 There are many posts about growing a good culture of empathy in teams.
 But how could you deal with a toxic culture?
 In this post we are going to delve into this question.